 - setup Capture One Pro/DB for the best tether experience

 - check camera battery status

-Following Part 3, there is a consecutive post Connecting Capture Pilot, the mobile companion of Capture One and a great tethering aid.
-It’s contents (publication pending):
+Following Part 3, there is a consecutive post Using Capture Pilot with Capture One, the mobile companion of Capture One and a great tethering aid.
+It’s contents: